carloslodelar/cardano-course/setting-up-a-local-cluster/from-shelly-to-alonzo.md

 Wait for the next epoch transition to see the Mary hard fork.

-## Alonzo hard fork and Alonzo intra-era hard fork
+## The Alonzo hard fork and the Alonzo intra-era hard fork

-Getting to Alonzo will require the Alonzo hard fork AND the Alonzo intra-era hard fork, that is, move from protocol version 4.0 to 5.0 and then to 6.0
+Getting to Alonzo will require the Alonzo hard fork AND the Alonzo intra-era hard fork, which means that you need to move from protocol version 4.0 to 5.0 and then to 6.0:

 {% tabs %}
 {% tab title="Linux" %}